iterative/katacoda-scenarios/get-started/sharing/step3.md

 With `dvc pull` we can download a file from a data storage to the cache.

-For the sake of example let's remove first the data file and the cache, and then let's try to retrieve it from the data storage.
+For the sake of example, let's remove first the data file and the cache, and then let's try to retrieve it from the data storage.

 `rm data/data.xml`{{execute}}